BigDipp3r/practice/README.md

-learning how to use github
+learning how to use github and i hope this works